Training-Free Multi-User Generative Semantic Communications via Null-Space Diffusion Sampling: Solving multi-user semantic communication with diffusion models

 Considering a generic inverse problem $\mathbf{r} = \mathbf{A} \mathbf{x}$, the solution to this problem $\hat{\mathbf{x}}$ must satisfies two constraints:

 The solution $\hat{\mathbf{x}}$ that satisfies the consistency constraint is:

-which resembles the formulation of the multi-user semantic communication problem in eq.~\eqref{eq:problem}, except for the noisy element that we will introduce later in this Section.
+which recalls the formulation of the multi-user semantic communication problem in eq.~\eqref{eq:problem}, except for the noisy element that we will introduce later in this Section.
 However, while the formulation in eq.~\eqref{eq:consistency_sat} satisfies the consistency constraint, the element that instead controls the realness constraint is $\tilde{\mathbf{x}}$.
-Therefore, the objective of the diffusion model training is generating the proper null space $(\mathbf{I} - \mathbf{A}^\dagger \mathbf{A} )\tilde{\mathbf{x}}$ for the range space $\mathbf{A}^\dagger\mathbf{r}$ such that the realness constraint is satisfied, that is $\hat{\mathbf{x}} \sim q(\mathbf{x})$.
+Therefore, the objective of the diffusion model training is orange{generating the proper null space $(\mathbf{I} - \mathbf{A}^\dagger \mathbf{A} )\tilde{\mathbf{x}}$} according to the teal{range space $\mathbf{A}^\dagger\mathbf{r}$} such that the realness constraint is satisfied, i.e., $\hat{\mathbf{x}}$ comes from the data distribution $q(\mathbf{x})$.
+Visually, the proposed sampling method is shown in Fig. \ref{fig:ourmethod}.
+The following Lemma \ref{lem:range-null} shows the equivalence between the formulation in eq.~\ref{eq:consistency_sat} and the one in eq.~\eqref{eq:problem}.